-- The lifetime allowance charge has been abolished for 2023/24 onwards - The tax-free pension commencement lump sum (PCLS) remains £268,275 (25% x £1,073,100) unless the member holds a higher level of protection from when the LTA had previously been cut.
+The tax-free lump sum allowance remains £268,275 (25% x £1,073,100, the old LTA) unless the member holds a higher level of protection from when the LTA had previously been cut.

 - For those with large pension pots, the abolition of the LTA charge may change - the timing of your retirement; or - the level of contributions you might want to make before retiring.